shareef-ragab/shareef-ragab/README.md

 - 💼 Looking for exciting software development opportunities.
 - ⚡ Fun fact: I love exploring new technologies and building things!

-If you are looking for a Software Developer desktop, and website, welcome aboard my friend.
+If you are looking for a Software Developer for desktop and web applications, welcome aboard, my friend.

-I work on developing machine learning algorithms for app classification images by Java.
-I know other languages like R language, SQL (MySQL, Oracle, SQL Server), and I am also a full-stack developer.
-I use front-end languages like HTML, CSS, jQuery, and backend Laravel framework for PHP, and I have a background in Swift, VB6, and Python.
+I specialize in developing machine learning algorithms for app image classification using Java.
+In addition, I have experience with other languages such as R, SQL (MySQL, Oracle, SQL Server), and I am also a proficient full-stack developer.
+I work with front-end languages like HTML, CSS, jQuery, and utilize the Laravel framework for PHP on the backend.
+Furthermore, I have a background in Swift, VB6, and Python.

-Over the past years, I have worked as a Developer with many clients from all over the world, analyzing apps, designing web pages, developing websites, and visualizing data.
+Over the years, I have collaborated with clients from all over the world, analyzing apps, designing web pages, developing websites, and visualizing data.

 ## What Sets Me Apart